 I was born in 1968 in former Western Germany where I live and work most of the time.

 Astronomy and particle physics were a passion of mine during my young years, and I was 100% sure this would be my work as an adult.
 I bought my first book about Astronomy at the age of 7.
 Later I spent a lot of time with an soldering iron.
 Electronics was fascinating.
-At school, my favorite subjects were physics, mathematics, chemistry.
+At school, my favorite subjects were physics, chemistry and mathematics.
 Later in high school, computer science.

-Traveling, photography, time-lapse videos, diving, vintage computers, programming, stock market, fast cars and convertibles.
+Traveling, photography, time-lapse videos, diving, drones, vintage computers, programming, electronics, stock market, fast cars and convertibles.
+In my early years chemistry, physics, astronomy, space.

 Some pictures here.